 To the poor region around Furtwangen the government of the “Grand Duchy of Baden” commissioned the young civil engineer Robert Gerwig (1820-1885) to run the watchmaking school in Furtwangen to found.
 The cuckoo clock was initially mostly made directly by the farmers and builders at home in the Black Forest house.
 With such a clock school, one wanted to promote the production of the cuckoo clock and industrialize it.
 The school in Furtwangen bears the name “Robert-Gerwig-Schule” today.

 Robert Gerwig grew up in Karlsruhe on.
-After his engineering degree, he worked at the Technical University Karlsruhe, as senior director for hydraulic engineering and road construction.
+After his engineering exam, he worked at the Technical University of Karlsruhe as senior director for water and road construction.
 Gerwick was involved in railway construction his entire professional life.
-So he worked on many railway lines in the Black Forest, his last project was that Höllentalbahn.
+He worked on many railway lines in the Black Forest, his last project was that Höllentalbahn.

 Only a short time after the founding, the then headmaster Robert Gerwig called the artificial in the Grand Duchy of Baden to a competition.
 Designs should be submitted for a new watch case.